reedhillmar/m0_be_oop/self-eval.md

 # Self-Evaluation

 - This final CFU encompassed everything you've learned in Mod 0, and maybe even required some learning outside of what you've explicitly been taught.
-How did it feel as you faced these challenges?
+How did it feel as you faced these challenges? *I felt good!
+It was nice to use everything that we've learned in one assignment and ensure that I have a firm grasp and understanding of the concepts.*
-- How is your workflow going, in terms of taking breaks, staying focused, etc.?
+- How is your workflow going, in terms of taking breaks, staying focused, etc.? *I've been able to stay focused, but today I did breeze past some of my scheduled breaks.
+That said, I also spent extra time that I hadn't accounted for helping others and working on things as a team that delayed my individual tasks.*
-- What did you learn from this exercise that you want to remember as you begin Mod 1?
+- What did you learn from this exercise that you want to remember as you begin Mod 1? *Refer to the docs early and often!!!
+That said, take your time forming your search.
+If you're unclear on what you're looking for, you won't find it.*